 However, we got lost trying to find the Zepp Osaka.
 My friend’s direction leads us to a zone with nothing?
 We were a bit taken aback and running out of time.
 We headed to the nearest police station where the kindest police officer did his best to give us the way in English on a paper.
 Thanks to him we made it to the venue.

 After the concert, all we had to do was to found a night bus again, and we were back in Tokyo.

 HOW TO GET TICKETS FOR CONCERTS IN JAPAN?

-For 5 of those concerts the booking process had been quite easy, as at that time those bands were all part of same label PSC.
-Label which had set up a now closed overseas fan club.
+For 5 of those concerts, the booking process had been quite easy, as at that time those bands were all part of same label PSC.
+The label which had set up a now-closed overseas fan club.
 So basically all we had to do was to order our tickets through their website and collect them on the day of the venue.

 For the rest of them, it wasn’t hard either actually.

-Japan has a load of convenience store where you can not only find delicious snack and food (what ?
+Japan has a load of convenience store where you can not only find a delicious snack and food (what ?
 I love konbini don’t judge me) but also Loppi Machine in the Lawson’s one.

 Loppi are red machines that you can usually find in the corner or near the magazine section of Lawson’s.

 It might be a little tricky to use if you don’t read Japanese at all, but HMV japan as put up a really helpful guide on how to get your tickets.
 Read it here!

 So all you need to do is to find the L-Code and go get your ticket with those instructions!

 If you’re interested in Visual Kei live, another useful website to know who and when which bands are playing is VisuNavi.
 You can also find L-Code there for the Loppi Machine.